Ayotheman12/Horiseon-social-market/README.md

 ## Usage

-To view the page, navigate to in your web browser.
+To view the page, navigate to  https://ayotheman12.github.io/Horiseon-social-market/in your web browser.

 Here is a screenshot demonstrating how the page should appear: ![screenshot](assets/images/screenshot.png)